who-blackbird/who-blackbird.github.io/contents/run_quality_control.md

 ## 6. Take a run summary file and extract QC data

-Many tools for run QC have been developed by the Nanopore sequening community.
+Many tools for run QC have been developed by the Nanopore sequencing community.
 We will now learn how to use one of them!

 Before we begin, lets change directory.